Notes on the Geography of New Zealand: Auckland

 The Civic Theater, 1929, still the largest theater in the country, though with fewer than the 2,750 seats it originally had.

 Making the best of an oddly shaped lot, the Town Hall opened in 1911 and contained not only administrative space but a concert hall modeled on the Leipzig Gewandhaus.
 It was used as council offices until 1955, but not without first getting scolded as a "monument to the stupendous folly of the City Council."

 Every city needs one: in Auckland's case, it's over a thousand feet high and is called the Sky Tower.
-It opened in 1997 as--wait for it--part of a casino complex.
+It opened in 1997 as--wait for it--part of a casino.
 Harrah's Entertainment bailed out almost at once, but the casino still runs as part of the Skycity Entertainment Group.
-Did you have to ask?
-Yes, of course, there's a revolving restaurant up there, along with broadcasting antennas.
+Do you have to ask?
+Yes, of course, there's a revolving restaurant up there.